borgmatthew/akka-splitbrain-app/readme.md

 of a cluster where multiple einstein services may be running at the same time.

-To fulfill the second requirement, the einstein service was designed to have an actor represent a name.
-The actor is responsible to calculate the IQ and return the same value whenever asked for it.
+To fulfill the second requirement, the einstein service utilises the actor model to represent names.
+An actor is assigned a name and is responsible to calculate the IQ and return the same value whenever asked for it.
 This is used alongside cluster sharding, to make sure that only one actor for the same name exists within the cluster.

 ## Building the application
 Perform the following steps: